triggerdotdev/trigger.dev/README.md

 # Getting started

-Visit our docs [here](https://trigger.dev/docs/v3/introduction) for a full guide on how to get started with Trigger.dev.
+The quickest way to get started is to create an account and project in our [web app](https://cloud.trigger.dev), and follow the instructions in the onboarding.
+Build and deploy your first task in minutes.

+### Useful links:

+- [Quick start](https://trigger.dev/docs/quick-start) - get up and running in minutes
+- [How it works](https://trigger.dev/docs/v3/how-it-works) - understand how Trigger.dev works under the hood
+- [Guides and examples](https://trigger.dev/docs/guides/introduction) - walk-through guides and code examples for popular frameworks and use cases

-## Self-host
+## Self-hosting

-If you prefer to self-host, you can follow our [self-hosting guide](https://trigger.dev/docs/v3/open-source-self-hosting#overview).
+If you prefer to self-host Trigger.dev, you can follow our [self-hosting guide](https://trigger.dev/docs/v3/open-source-self-hosting#overview).

+We also have a dedicated self-hosting channel in our [Discord server](https://trigger.dev/discord) for support.

 ## Development